DPDK/dpdk/doc/guides/nics/virtio.rst

 In-order callbacks only work on simulated virtio user vdev.

+For split virtqueue:

 *   For Rx: If in-order is enabled then ``virtio_recv_pkts_inorder`` is used.

 *   For Tx: If in-order is enabled then ``virtio_xmit_pkts_inorder`` is used.

+For packed virtqueue, the default callbacks already support the in-order feature.

 Interrupt mode
 --------------